Geron (GERN) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the drugmaker had gained 60.48% over the past month, outpacing the Medical sector's loss of 0.75% and the S&P 500's gain of 5.73% in that time.
+Coming into today, shares of the drugmaker had gained 5.96% in the past month.
+In that same time, the Medical sector lost 0.48%, while the S&P 500 gained 7.41%.

-Investors will be hoping for strength from Geron as it approaches its next earnings release.
+Wall Street will be looking for positivity from Geron as it approaches its next earnings report date.
 In that report, analysts expect Geron to post earnings of -$0.11 per share.
 This would mark a year-over-year decline of 10%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $0.12 million, down 88.85% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $0.12 million, down 88.85% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Geron.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Geron.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 7.19% higher within the past month.
-Geron is holding a Zacks Rank of #2 (Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 7.19% higher.
+Geron is currently sporting a Zacks Rank of #2 (Buy).

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.